Skip to main content

 1 mentions Positive Neutral Negative

-The story is complemented by a nice soundtrack, which players can purchase as an original soundtrack (OST) after completing the story mode.
+The story is presented alongside a notable soundtrack, which players can purchase if they enjoyed it after completing the story mode.
+However, there is little detailed feedback specifically about the story itself.

 Skip Game Offers